stanford-cnjc/cnjcx-course-materials/week5_practical/README.md

 # CNJCx Week 5: Practical Python

+## Quick recap
+We covered visualizing data, data analysis, data munging, and more in this 2-hour session.
 The best way to learn this content is to check out the recording on the website, and follow along with the notebook here!
 Additional references & information, **IYI** (If you're interested; see video) below:

 ## Main libraries covered: